 - Crumble the corn muffins over the cranberry mixture in the skillet.
 Add the thyme, rosemary, and poultry seasoning.
 Combine.
 Add the chicken broth and combine.
 Taste and add a little salt and pepper if it's needed.
 Remove from the heat and set aside.

 - To prepare the cornish hens, pat them dry with a paper towel.
-Then, generously season each bird's cavity with salt and stuff each one loosely with about a third of a cup of the cornbread stuffing.
+Then, generously season each bird's cavity with salt and stuff each breast cavity loosely with about a third of a cup of the cornbread stuffing.

 - Tie the drumsticks together with cotton kitchen string or butcher's twine.
 Place the chickens in a shallow baking dish sprayed with non-stick cooking spray and tuck the wing tips under the birds.

-- Bake uncovered for about one hour, or until the hens are golden brown and an instant-read meat thermometer registers 160 °F when inserted in the thickest part of the breast, not touching any bones.
+- Bake uncovered for about one hour, or until the hens are golden brown and an instant-read meat thermometer registers 160ยฐF when inserted in the thickest part of the thigh, not touching any bones.

-- Remove the kitchen string and place the birds on a platter to serve.
-Optionally, garnish with a few fresh sprigs of rosemary and cranberries before serving.
+- Remove the string, place the hens on a platter, and serve immediately with the extra stuffing.
+If desired, especially during the holiday season, garnish with a few fresh sprigs of rosemary and fresh cranberries before serving. .

 Notes